-The theme park consists of four floors and includes rides, a food court, theaters, and character meet and greets.
-The Sanrio Character Boat Ride is reminiscent of It’s A Small World as you tour the land of kawaii Sanrio characters both classic and new.
+The theme park has four floors and includes rides, a food court, theaters, and character meet and greets.
+The Sanrio Character Boat Ride is reminiscent of It’s A Small World as you tour the land of kawaii Sanrio characters, both classic and new.
 The Kawaii Kabuki theater show combines your favorite characters with traditional Japanese performing arts.

-Make sure you bring your appetite, as Sanrio Puroland offers a wide array of delicious foods.
+Make sure you bring your appetite, as Sanrio Puroland offers many delicious foods.
 These will be the cutest plates of curry and ramen you’ve ever seen.
 The restaurants throughout the theme park also offer seasonal and holiday plates and drinks, so there’s always something new and exciting to try.

 Continue your experience by booking one of the Hello Kitty-themed rooms at the Asakusa Tobu Hotel.
-There are two themed rooms that can each accommodate up to four guests.
+Two themed rooms can each accommodate up to four guests.
 It’s a must if you’re a big Hello Kitty fan.

 34. Gotokuji Temple